 “Since my neighbor is also miserable and also doing shit for a living, I’m happy with my life.”

 Suddenly, the internet started spreading the news 100 000 times faster than before.
 In just a few years, the whole world was connected and information became more valuable than gold.

-Despite the obvious benefits, this innovation in the world has few downsides.
+Despite the obvious benefits, this innovation in the world has a few downsides.

 We no longer compare ourselves with the person living next to us.
 While we scroll through social media we compare our lives with the life of the other people who inhabit this land.

-And gosh, when you do the above it seems like your life totally sucks: you’re poor, you are not online famous, you don’t have what to wear, your body is still not perfect, you don’t know where are your car keys not to mention why do you wake up in the morning – i.e., what is the meaning of life.
+And gosh, when you do the above it seems like your life totally sucks: you’re poor, you are not online famous, you don’t have anything cool to wear, your body is still not perfect, you don’t know where are your car keys not to mention why do you wake up in the morning – i.e., what is the meaning of life.

 So you look for advice from these seemingly fulfilled online guys.

 It’s no longer a secret that you can earn money while sitting in your apartment.